Last time I visit Morro Bay was at Nov. 2021

 pieces of rock.

-also stroll along the sandy beach starch many miles to the north.
+You can also stroll along the sandy beach starch many miles to the north.